Dr Dilip Gahankari’s Overseas Volunteer Work

-Dr Gahankari, who himself comes from a very humble background in India, regularly volunteers his surgical skills in less privileged countries such as East Timor, Nepal and India.
+Dr Dilip Gahankari (RACS, FRACS), who himself comes from a very humble background in India, regularly volunteers his surgical skills in less privileged countries such as East Timor, Nepal and India.
 Dr Gahankari regularly returns to India where he undertakes volunteer work in remote parts of central India.

 Dr Gahankari has maintained strong friendships with many of his fellow medical school students, who are very involved in health related community work in remote areas.
 Dr Gahankari volunteers his services to people in these remote areas, often with life-changing results.

 “I wanted to be an engineer, but my father said, ‘be a doctor and help people’,” said Dr Gahankari.

 “Plastic surgery has a life-changing influence and it’s a joy to touch other people’s lives in this way.
 Undertaking volunteer work in third world or underprivileged communities makes you appreciate the little things in life that most of us take for granted.”